 There is a large bus network to get around the lake.
 It may be useful if you want to head to lake Lugano for the day or get a different view of the lake.
 Here’s a link to the lines and timetables (use Google translate to view in English).

-Below is one of the many wonderful views from our hotel balcony.
 We stayed at Hotel Bellavista and had a large balcony overlooking the expansive lake views and mountains.
-If you’re in Lake Como, spend the extra money for the lake view because it is absolutely worth it.
+If you’re in Lake Como, spend the extra money to stay on the lake.
+The view is absolutely worth it.
+We were able to snag this place for 120EUR a night in the April off-season.

 Take the Ferry to Varenna and Explore a Villa